syncfusion-content/wpf-docs/wpf/SfSchedule/Reminder.md

 {% endhighlight %}
 {%endtabs%}

-You can download the entire source code of this demo from here [ReminderDemo](https://github.com/SyncfusionExamples/SfSchedule_Reminder_Demo/tree/master/ReminderDemo)
+You can download the entire source code of this demo from github: [ReminderDemo](https://github.com/SyncfusionExamples/SfSchedule_Reminder_Demo/tree/master/ReminderDemo)

 ## Handling Reminder events